UltimateSoftware/elasticsearch-repository-swift/README.md

 | repository_swift.short_operation_timeout_s   | timeout for short operations (like writing a small blob, deleting, or listing) in seconds (default 30 s)
 | repository_swift.snapshot_timeout_min        | timeout of taking a snapshot in minutes (default 360 min)
 | repository_swift.stream_read                 | true (default) or false.
 Reduce memory footprint on restore, at the expense of not being able to retry reads on failure.
+| repository_swift.stream_write                | true or false (default).
+Reduce memory footprint on snapshot, at the expense of not writing concurrently.

 ## To debug in Eclipse
 Since Swift has logging dependencies you have to be careful about debugging in Eclipse.